Reef netting is a sustainable fishing method and a link to Lummi heritage

 There was a kinship of the reef netting tribes — the Lummi, the Canadian Saanich and the Klallam — operating in harmony.
 But as country lines were drawn around the tribes and treaties were forcibly signed, they began losing touch with traditional reef netting grounds and practices while boxed in by boundaries thrust upon them.

-While tribes were prepared to negotiate during the 1855 signing of the Point Elliot Treaty, Reid stresses that treaties didn’t give rights to Native peoples.
+While tribes were prepared to negotiate during the 1855 signing of the Point Elliott Treaty, Reid stresses that treaties didn’t give rights to Native peoples.
 Instead, “what they did was formalize reserved rights that Native peoples kept for themselves and extended rights — like fishing and hunting rights — to non-Natives.”

-And while the Lummi people and other tribes held onto their fishing rights in the Point Elliot Treaty, non-Natives soon began to encroach on the traditional fishing grounds.
+And while the Lummi people and other tribes held onto their fishing rights in the Point Elliott Treaty, non-Natives soon began to encroach on the traditional fishing grounds.
 The Lummi people were incrementally pushed aside and fishing became war.

 In 1892, the Alaska Packers company set fish traps at Point Roberts and Blaine, directly in front of Lummi reef net gear, which set an unprecedented course for disruption, as these traps caught everything with no regard for species.
 In 1894, 52 Lummi fishermen signed a letter begging the government to regulate the traps.
 Their pleas were ignored.